CONTRACTUAL MANAGEMENT INSTITUTE (CMI)

 Climate Change Sceptics.
 Patterns of Argumentation and Psychosocial Background

 The project “Climate Change Sceptics.
 Patterns of Argumentation and Psychosocial Background” is a part of CMI’s research on sustainability and social networking.
 The topic of climate change is of legal relevance against the background of the recent increase in national and international environmental protection legislation.
 The project investigates why the communication of knowledge about climate change is opposed by some citizens.
 The research project particularly focuses on the mental, psychosocial and unconscious reasons for climate skepticism.
 Cooperation partner is the Free University of Berlin (Freie Universität Berlin).
 Funding institution is the DBU.

 The project accompanies and supports the implementation of the new Philippine UHC Act.
 Jointly with Ateneo de Manila University, CMI Berlin explores the environment and the requirements of health care contracting in the Philippines and undertakes the development of instruments that ensure quality, cost-efficient and equitable delivery of health care services.
 The project follows a multi-discipline approach combining economic, sociological, legal and health care expertise.

 Research Partner and Funding Institutions

 Prof. Dr. jur.
-Ralph Schuhmann, Dr. Farzaneh Soleimani Zoghi, Prof. Dr. jur.
+Ralph Schuhmann, Prof. Dr. Farzaneh Soleimani Zoghi, Prof. Dr. jur.
 Bert Eichhorn (front, left to right)

 Dr. Ognyan Seizov, M.A.
 Frank Wittig, Prof. Dr. iur.
 Dr. rer. pol.
 Alexander J. Wulf, Prof. Dr. Franz Hessel (back, left to right)